inaka/elvis_core/doc_rules/elvis_style/dont_repeat_yourself.md

 ## Rationale

-Repeated code, or code duplication, is a relevant problem in software development, for a few reasons:
+Code duplication is a significant issue in software development for several reasons:

-- **harder to maintain**: repeated logic has to be updated in multiple places
+- **Harder to maintain**: repeated logic must be updated in multiple locations
-- **increased risk of bugs**: more code, higher risk for bugs, some of which might be harder to detect, and fix
+- **increased risk of bugs**: more code increases the likelihood of bugs, some of which may be harder to detect and fix
-- **code bloat**: unnecessary increase of codebase size - harder to read and navigate
+- **code bloat**: unnecessary code growth makes the codebase larger, harder to read, and more difficult to navigate
-- **harder to test**: with logic spread across your codebase validation becomes more complex, and higher coverage more difficult to achieve
+- **harder to test**: when logic is scattered across the codebase, validation becomes more complex, and achieving high test coverage becomes more challenging

 ## Options